serpro69/golang-ansible-modules/test-playbook-role-helper/README.md

-# test-playbook-local-source
+# test-playbook-role-helper

-Runs the `helloworld` module from the collection which is installed from the local directory source.
+Runs the `helloworld` module which is installed by a "helper" role which is distributed as part of the collection.

+## Requirements

+* Go must be installed on the ansible controller
+  * The role checks for the presence of `go` executable by running `go version`

 ## Usage